-Rest assured that up until you’ve signed a settlement agreement, you have the right to speak to a personal injury attorney about your insurance claim.
+Rest assured that up until you’ve signed a settlement agreement, you have the right to speak to a personal injury attorney for legal advice about your claim.

-Most insurance adjusters will work with you to settle a claim when you’ve got good documentation and are asking for a reasonable amount of money.
+Most insurance adjusters will work with you to settle a claim in good faith, particularly when you’ve got good documentation and are asking for a reasonable amount of money.

 How Much is Your Injury Claim Worth?

 Find out now with a FREE case review from an attorney…